Pinnacle West Capital (NYSE:PNW) Updates FY 2022 Earnings Guidance

 Pinnacle West Capital (NYSE:PNW) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided earnings per share guidance of $3.800-$4.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.450.
+The company provided EPS guidance of $3.800-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.450.
 The company issued revenue guidance of -.Pinnacle West Capital also updated its FY 2021 guidance to $5.250-$5.350 EPS.

-Pinnacle West Capital (NYSE:PNW) last announced its earnings results on Friday, November 5th.
-The utilities provider reported $3.00 EPS for the quarter, topping the consensus estimate of $2.78 by $0.22.
-The firm had revenue of $1.31 billion for the quarter, compared to the consensus estimate of $1.23 billion.
-Pinnacle West Capital had a net margin of 15.26% and a return on equity of 9.70%.
-The business’s quarterly revenue was up 4.3% on a year-over-year basis.
-During the same period last year, the company posted $3.07 EPS.
-Analysts forecast that Pinnacle West Capital will post 5.3 earnings per share for the current year.
+Pinnacle West Capital (NYSE:PNW) last issued its earnings results on Friday, November 5th.
+The utilities provider reported $3.00 EPS for the quarter, beating the consensus estimate of $2.78 by $0.22.
+Pinnacle West Capital had a return on equity of 9.70% and a net margin of 15.26%.
+The business had revenue of $1.31 billion for the quarter, compared to the consensus estimate of $1.23 billion.
+During the same period last year, the business posted $3.07 EPS.
+The company’s revenue was up 4.3% compared to the same quarter last year.
+As a group, research analysts forecast that Pinnacle West Capital will post 5.3 EPS for the current year.

-PNW has been the subject of several research reports.
-Mizuho raised their price target on shares of Pinnacle West Capital from $65.00 to $88.00 and gave the stock a neutral rating in a research note on Friday, October 8th.
-Guggenheim cut shares of Pinnacle West Capital from a buy rating to a sell rating and decreased their price target for the stock from $97.00 to $58.00 in a research note on Thursday, October 7th.
-KeyCorp decreased their price target on shares of Pinnacle West Capital from $67.00 to $60.00 and set an underweight rating for the company in a research note on Tuesday, October 19th.
-Barclays cut shares of Pinnacle West Capital from an overweight rating to an equal weight rating and decreased their price target for the stock from $100.00 to $84.00 in a research note on Wednesday, August 4th.
-Finally, The Goldman Sachs Group cut shares of Pinnacle West Capital from a neutral rating to a sell rating and decreased their target price for the company from $85.00 to $73.00 in a research note on Thursday, August 19th.
-Three investment analysts have rated the stock with a sell rating, six have given a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average price target of $76.13.
+A number of equities research analysts have issued reports on PNW shares.
+Morgan Stanley cut their price target on Pinnacle West Capital from $70.00 to $66.00 and set an equal weight rating for the company in a research note on Monday, November 22nd.
+The Goldman Sachs Group lowered shares of Pinnacle West Capital from a neutral rating to a sell rating and cut their target price for the company from $85.00 to $73.00 in a research report on Thursday, August 19th.
+Argus dropped their price target on shares of Pinnacle West Capital from $90.00 to $72.00 and set a buy rating on the stock in a research note on Wednesday, October 13th.
+KeyCorp dropped their price target on shares of Pinnacle West Capital from $67.00 to $60.00 and set an underweight rating on the stock in a research note on Tuesday, October 19th.
+Finally, Wells Fargo & Company dropped their price target on shares of Pinnacle West Capital from $80.00 to $76.00 and set an equal weight rating on the stock in a research note on Thursday, October 7th.
+Three equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and three have given a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $76.13.

-In other Pinnacle West Capital news, CEO James R. Hatfield sold 3,327 shares of Pinnacle West Capital stock in a transaction on Tuesday, November 9th.
+In other news, CEO James R. Hatfield sold 3,327 shares of the firm’s stock in a transaction on Tuesday, November 9th.
 The shares were sold at an average price of $63.76, for a total transaction of $212,129.52.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 0.29% of the company’s stock.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+0.29% of the stock is owned by company insiders.

 Pinnacle West Capital Corp. is a holding company, which engages in providing energy and energy-related products.
 It offers regulated retail and wholesale electricity businesses and related activities, such as electricity generation, transmission and distribution through its subsidiary, Arizona Public Service Co The company was founded on February 20, 1985 and is headquartered in Phoenix, AZ.